jimniels/blog/src/client/posts/2017-05-09-reading-notes-may.md

 It’s a really good way to build your UI’s, by building them around failure cases.

-## “[Mobile First, Desktop Worst – Prototyping: From UX to Front End](https://medium.com/@opdbrooks/mobile-first-desktop-worst-f900909ae9e2)” by Oliver Brooks, Creative Director at MetaLab
+## Article: [“Mobile First, Desktop Worst – Prototyping: From UX to Front End”](https://medium.com/@opdbrooks/mobile-first-desktop-worst-f900909ae9e2) by Oliver Brooks, Creative Director at MetaLab

 An interesting read which presents a challenge to the traditional mobile first thinking.
 The author contrasts “mobile first” design philosophy (at least as one of its definitions) to an analogy of physical product design: